 The Rise of EDM

-The beginnings of EDM can be traced back to the disco movement of the 1970s, when iconic hits like Donna Summer’s ‘I Feel Love' introduced the world to a new sonic landscape (big up to the Italian Producer Giorgio Moroder from this rare gem).
+The beginnings of EDM can be traced back to the disco movement of the 1970s when iconic hits like Donna Summer’s ‘I Feel Love’ introduced the world to a new sonic landscape (big up to the Italian Producer Giorgio Moroder from this rare gem).
 The genre evolved during the 1980s, with synthpop making extensive use of drum machines and synthesizers.
 This era saw the rise of electronic pianos that added a new dimension to the genre.
+The first piano was invented by Bartolomeo Cristofori, who introduced the hammer mechanism—a key innovation that set the piano apart from earlier keyboard instruments like the harpsichord and organ.
+The invention of the piano and its hammer mechanism allowed for greater expressive control, influencing the development of modern keyboard instruments now used in EDM.

 By the time the 1990s rolled around, EDM had splintered into diverse sub-genres like: